MV Stella Australis Review and Specifications

 The ship is luxurious, with yacht-like design and able to navigate the Chilean Fjords and Patagonia's shallow bays and narrow fjords at the tip of South America.
-This region is the cruise line's only zone of operations (September through April).
+This region is the only zone of operations of the cruise line (September through April).
 Stella Australis cruises either on one-way or roundtrip 3- to 7-night itineraries leaving out of Ushuaia (Argentina) or Punta Arenas (Chile).

 The Chilean cruise line specializes exclusively in the archipelago making up the most remote Patagonia's part - Tierra del Fuego.
 The fleet operates on 5 itinerary routes between Ushuaia and Punta Arenas, including Beagle Channel and Strait of Magellan.
 Australis is among the few cruise lines to offer the opportunity to go ashore at the World Biosphere Reserve "Cape Horn National Park" (often called "the end of the earth").